-If you aren’t familiar with Vancouver, it’s major port city on the west coast of Canada, famous for the mountains, the ocean and the year-round recreation in the great outdoors – due to the mild climate in comparison with the rest of Canada.
+If you aren’t familiar with Vancouver, it’s a major port city on the west coast of Canada; famous for the mountains, the ocean and the year-round recreation in the great outdoors – due to the mild climate in comparison with the rest of Canada.

-Since we only had the day to explore Vancouver, we decided to take the train and see the sights in the downtown core.
-If you’re on a road trip or renting a car during your stay in Vancouver, you’ll be able to cover a lot of ground, but for us, sights like Kitsilano Beach, Grouse Mountain, Lynn Canyon or a scenic drive to Whistler Resort will have to wait.
+Since we only had the day (only a few hours, really) to explore Vancouver, we decided to take the train and see the sights on foot, in Vancouver’s downtown core.
+If you’re on a road trip or renting a car during your stay in Vancouver, you’ll be able to cover a lot of ground, but for us, sights like Kitsilano Beach, Grouse Mountain, Lynn Canyon or a scenic drive to Whistler Resort will have to wait for another time.

-After taking the train to Waterfront Station, the first stop on our walking tour of Vancouver was Gastown.
+We took the Canada Line to Waterfront Station and the first stop on our walking tour of Vancouver was Historic Gastown.
 Gastown was the original downtown Vancouver when a guy named “Gassy Jack” opened the first saloon in the area in the late 1800′s.
 He got his nickname because he was very talkative and liked to tell stories.
 Thankfully, it had nothing to do with an extreme flatulence problem.

 Among the historic buildings and cobblestone streets, you’ll find souvenir shops, upscale furniture and clothing boutiques, internet start-ups and plenty of restaurants and pubs.